 Growing up I always looked forward to the “pink trees” and the days when the wind would blow the petals down onto the ground where we could kick them up and watch them fall again.
-In our neighborhood the trees are starting to bloom and after a long walk past many “pink trees” we came home to make this.
+In our neighborhood, the trees are starting to bloom and after a long walk past many “pink trees” we came home to make this cherry tree craft.

 - Start by drawing a bare tree on the cardboard.